sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `echo $SHELL`: View default shell.
         - `echo $0 ` : to find which shell type it is
         - `ps -p $$`: View current shell.
-        - `uname -r`: View kernel version.
+        - `uname -r`: unix name - View kernel version.
         - `ifconfig` : to view the config or ethernet network which also has info about the ip address
         - `getent hosts` : prints the host ip address
         - `dmesg | grep -I usb`: Display USB-related kernel messages.